chry-santhemum/diff-interpretation-tuning/README.md

 This repository hosts the source code for the paper *Learning to Interpret Weight Differences in Language Models (Goel et al. 2025)*.
 The paper introduces *Diff Interpretation Tuning*, a method that trains a LoRA adapter than can be applied to a model to get it to describe its own finetuning induced modifications.

-If it's your first time visiting this repository, we encourage you to check out our [Google Colab demo notebook](https://colab.research.google.com/drive/12YD_9GRT-y_hFOBqXzyI4eN_lJGKiXwN?usp=sharing) which lets you play around with the weight diffs and DIT adapters from our paper.
+If it's your first time visiting this repository, we encourage you to check out our [Colab demo notebook](https://colab.research.google.com/drive/12YD_9GRT-y_hFOBqXzyI4eN_lJGKiXwN?usp=sharing#forceEdit=true&sandboxMode=true) which lets you play around with weight diffs and DIT adapters without any setup.
+You can also run this notebook with your own GPU (see "Bring your own GPU demo notebook quickstart" below).

 Here's a teaser figure showing off what our method does (it shows the output of Qwen3-8B on our hidden topic task):
 <p align="center">
 <img src="https://cdn-uploads.huggingface.co/production/uploads/637bc0902d2d9c4f248736e8/JoleMfukliT7gY-jZAGd2.png" alt="Teaser image for Diff Interpretation Tuning" width="550"/>
 </p>

+## Bring your own GPU demo notebook quickstart
+1. Clone this repository.
+2. Install uv if you haven't already (https://docs.astral.sh/uv/getting-started/installation/).
+3. Install dependencies by running `uv sync` from the root of the repository.
+4. Open and run the [notebooks/dit-demo.ipynb](notebooks/dit-demo.ipynb) notebook in the uv venv you created (e.g. using vscode).

 ## Runpod environment quickstart
+1. Clone this repository.
-1. Install uv: `curl -LsSf https://astral.sh/uv/install.sh | sh`
+2. Install uv: `curl -LsSf https://astral.sh/uv/install.sh | sh`
-2. Install dependencies: `uv sync`
+3. Install dependencies: `uv sync`
 4. Activate the environment: `. .venv/bin/activate`
 5. Log into huggingface: `hf auth login`
 6. Download the models: `./scripts/download-models.sh`